heckelson/PropertiesComparator/README.md

 # PropertiesComparator
-A quick program to compare .properties files for Mindustry.
+A quick program to compare `.properties` files for Mindustry.

-Usage: `java PropertiesComparator <source> <dest>`
+Put at least the `bundle.properties` and one `bundle_XX.properties` into the same folder as the program, then run.

-The program will print all tags missing in dest but are present in source.
+The program will output all tags that are not present in `bundle_XX.properties` but are present in `bundle.properties`.